partofthecurse/axTruder/README.md

 Concept:
 Shred your failed Prints and remelt the Plastic to new Filament.
 Inspired by the Lyman Extruder.

-Based on the ESP32-Webserver Work by FipsOK - https://fipsok.de/Esp32-Webserver/Esp32
+    -Based on the ESP32-Webserver Work by FipsOK - https://fipsok.de/Esp32-Webserver/Esp32
+    - Digital Caliper ReadOut based on Work of MGX3D - See https://github.com/MGX3D/EspDRO for Details

 Features: